Advanced real-time monitoring in supply chains

 The project is conducted in close co-operation with researchers within smart production from Aalborg University’s department of Materials and Production.

 The aim is to develop and test tools and methods for uncovering the needs and potentials with implementing an IoT monitoring solution in a supply chain, based on the latest research in the area.
 These tools and methods aim to:

 - Design a tailored IoT solution for addressing the most relevant one.

 - Evaluate - qualitatively and quantitatively – the impact of the solution.

 Development of examples and demonstration of technologies that can provide transparency in supply chains are developed in collaboration between FORCE Technology and Presto Engineering.
 An example can be seen in this article describing an UHF RFID solution that can be combined with NFC, temperature sensor and a battery e.g. for tracking and monitoring of shipped goods and in the general description of Prestos RFID solutions here.

 MADE - Manufacturing Academy of Denmark

-MADE - Manufacturing Academy of Denmark - is a Danish non-profit association, launched to make Denmark the world's leading manufacturing nation.
+MADE - Manufacturing Academy of Denmark - is a Danish cluster for production.

 Industrial IoT optimizes performance and quality of the manufacturing and supply chain.